mysterycodesociety/sheql-start/README.md

 1. Click the clone or download link and copy the ssh clone name.
 (Toggle between https and ssh until you see Clone with ssh indicator.)
 1. Log into Cloud 9.
 1. In the root of your Cloud 9 workspace, open a terminal window and type `git clone ` and then paste the name of the repo you copied.
 It might look like `git clone git@github.com:Gmfholley/sinatra-app.git`.
-1. Change your directory into the folder you just made: `cd sinatra-app`.
+1. Change your directory into the folder you just made: `cd sheql-start`.
 1. `bundle install` to install all the files for this repo.
-1. Start postgres services: `$ sudo service postgresql start`
+1. Start postgres services: `sudo service postgresql start`

 Now that you've installed and started postgres, you're ready to get started.